keeperofkey/BrainStation/reports/unit_5/risk-assessment.md

     }
 </style>

-# Cybersecurity Risk Assessment:

-Based on your chosen scenario, identify two core processes presented.
-These processes should be sufficiently complicated enough to conduct a detailed analysis for this project.
-Understanding the core processes is crucial for identifying cybersecurity threats and vulnerabilities.

-# Process Flow Chart

-Put together the flow charts detailing each step of the process.

-## A Data Collection, Ingestion, & Management Interface

-If customers need to train for specific use cases, VISION has made comprehensive software that allows its customers to upload, organize, and manage image or video data used to train an artificial intelligence model.

-There are a number of considerations here including file size and type, number of files, content of data being uploaded (e.g. intellectual property), storage location of the data, and more.

-## A Data Annotation & Labeling Interface

-AI systems don’t inherently "know" what the data being presented is.
-Humans need to point out those patterns by leaving annotations or labels, among other supporting data/metadata.

-The provided interface helps make that process easy and scalable by allowing users to provide examples or leverage the company’s proprietary software to help speed up the data annotation and labeling process.

-## Training Data Library & Model Library

-VISION has solutions tailored to different levels of effort and involvement desired by customers.
-Their training data library houses a vast amount of different image and video data that can be used to train a computer vision model.
-Rather than having clients search, organize and manage all the training data, they can obtain a massive amount of value by using collections already curated by VISION.
-It’s important to note there are privacy, security, intellectual property and other considerations to consider for VISION’s library along with how that data is being used.

-If clients don’t want to train their own artificial intelligence model, they can use a pre-trained one provided by VISION.
-While this is an added cost, it is also an added value to clients, simplifying their process to build a solution.
-The downside here is that pre-trained models lack the same level of customization and control given to custom-developed models.

 # People, Processes, and Technology

 Next identify the people, and technology supporting the processes identified.
 It is important to recognize these elements to understand the ecosystem where cybersecurity measures will be applied.